conormcafee/mitso-marketing/site/content/team.md

       on another flight.
 What you also may not know about Roisin is that she has 8 All-Ireland medals for playing the accordion.
     what: >-
-      I work with our clients to plan, develop and implement effective marketing communication campaigns in order to achieve business growth.
+      I work with clients to plan, develop and implement effective marketing communication campaigns in order to achieve business growth.
     when: >-
       I joined MiTSO in October 2018 shortly after graduating from Ulster